 Special Category of Workers

 Assault and battery on a certain select category of workers are considered a more severe crime in Virginia.
-In such cases, the crime is classified as a class 6 felony and comes with a minimum mandatory imprisonment of six months and a maximum imprisonment of five years.
+In such cases, the crime is classified as a class 6 felony and comes with a minimum mandatory imprisonment of six months and maximum imprisonment of five years.
 The fine, however, remains the same at $2,500.
 Assault or battery on a probation officer is classified as a class 5 felony and can result in imprisonment of up to 10 years.
 If the defendant is convicted of disarming a police officer the crime is considered a class 1 misdemeanor.

 However, if the weapon taken was a stun gun, gun, or taser, then the crime becomes a class 6 felony and attracts the associated penalty.